-Nearly half of the estimated 2.5 million eye injuries reported each year happen in and around the home, according to the American Academy of Ophthalmology and the American Society of Ocular Trauma.
-More than 40% of those eye injuries happen during everyday activities such as cooking.
+Nearly half of the estimated 2.5 million eye injuries reported each year happen in and around the home.
+Almost half come from everyday activities like cooking.

-Here's how to protect your eyes while you’re working in the kitchen:
+You can take simple steps to protect your eyes when you’re in the kitchen:

 Keep safety glasses handy.
 They aren’t just for folks who use power tools.
 There’s a place for them in the kitchen, too.
 They can shield your eyes while you clean the oven with caustic chemicals or when you pour drain cleaners into the sink.
 They can also keep food irritants, like hot pepper oil, out of your eyes.
 Look for products approved by the American National Standards Institute (ANSI).

 Wash your hands often.
 If you touch your eyes after you chop foods like onions or hot peppers, you’ll put the hot stuff right into your eye.
 That’ll cause pain, redness, and maybe even tears.
 If you forget to wash your hands before you remove contact lenses, it can be really bad.
 Be really careful with hot peppers, which contain a fiery oil called capsaicin.
 It’s the same stuff used to make pepper spray.
 To keep it out of your eyes, wash your hands with soapy water.
 Don't forget to clean the chopping board, too.

 Know the basics of eye-related first aid .
 Accidents happen.
 You can lower the chances for injury if you know how to respond quickly to these eye emergences.

 - Wash your eye right away.
 Use cool tap water or saline solution, the same stuff you use to clean your contacts.